 Neil has written four SKY Arts Playhouses: Elizabeth, Michael & Marlon starring Brian Cox, Stockard Channing, Joseph Fiennes and Carrie Fisher.
 Waiting for Andre about the real life friendship between Samuel Beckett and Andre The Giant, for which Neil was nominated for the Writers Guild Short Drama Award.
 Mick and Margaret, starring Kelly Macdonald, about the long friendship between Mick Jagger and Princess Margaret.
 And 13.7.85: Backstage at Live Aid which stars a wide ensemble of leading British comedy actors.

 Neil’s one-off BBC4 drama Eric, Ernie and Me told the story of Morecambe and Wise writer Eddie Braben.
 Eric, Ernie and Me was nominated for Best Short Form Drama in the 2018 Broadcast Press Guild Awards.
 His original 4 part series Guilt (produced by Happy Tramp/Expectation) starring Mark Bonar and Jamie Sives tx’d on BBC 2 and BBC Scotland and received a best writer nomination for RTS wards 2020.
-Neil is also developing pilots and series: Dad for CBS/Fulwell, Untitled Football Corruption project RubyRock Pictures, The Troubles for Objective Fiction/Tannadice (Neil’s production entity) , Scottish Gangster project for Independent Film Co, adapting Mr Nice for BBC and writing a second series of Guilt is in post production for BBC.
+Neil developed pilots and series: Dad for CBS/Fulwell, Alba for Objective Fiction/Tannadice (Neil’s production entity) , Scottish Gangster project for Independent Film Co as well as adapting Mr Nice for BBC.
+A second series of Guilt is in post production for BBC.
 He is also developing a 6 part drama series The Gold under his Tannadice label for BBC and Viacom/Paramount Plus channel